codyirving/TimeLapse/README.md

 ## Getting Started

-Copy files to your host.
+Create an IMGUR account if you do not have one and copy your Client ID.
+(See developer tools below) Use Postman and Client ID to retrieve album ID and album deletehash.
+(See developer tools below) Copy files to your host.
-Paste in your IMGUR Client ID, Album ID and Albumhash/Deletehash into index.js.
+Paste in your IMGUR Client ID, Album ID and Albumhash/Deletehash into index.js section marked // - EDIT - //.
+Save files.
 Naviate to index.html and have fun!

 ### Installing